Everything You Need to Know about Security Clearances

 - working with the disabled.

 Once the organisation has initiated the process for you, the screening department sends an email with some online forms to fill out.
 This then gets sent off for screening and takes approximately 4-6 weeks to process.
 DHS clearances cost between $96 - $115.50 inc GST pending on the type of check and is usually paid for by the individual.

 Some final points to note

 - Each organisation sets their own policies relating to clearances.
 For example, even if you have a recent police clearance for the purpose of volunteering at a school or club, you may need to get another police clearance stipulated by the organisation you are looking to join.

 We hope this article answers any questions you may have about obtaining security checks in South Australia and provides a useful point of reference for future use.
-For further information about screening and background checks, visit the sa.gov.au website.
+For further information about screening and background checks, visit the sa.gov.au website or the DHS website.

 Looking For Work In The Property Industry?